zoogeny/zoogeny/books/story-self/commentaries.md

         - life that benefits me vs. life that preys on me?
         - life in the galaxy / universe
         - life in all possible universes
+    - Relationship of mind and body as compared to a musical chord
+        - plus spirit for a triad

 - Value of prayer
     - Thoughts and prayers around tragic events